Genivia/RE-flex/doc/index.md

 #### `-a`, `−−dotall`

-This makes dot (`.`) in patterns match newline.
+This option makes dot (`.`) in patterns match newline.
 Normally dot matches a single character except a newline (`\n` ASCII 0x0A).

 #### `-B`, `−−batch`

-This generates a batch input scanner that reads the entire input all at once when possible.
+This option generates a batch input scanner that reads the entire input all at once when possible.
 This scanner is fast, but consumes more memory depending on the input data size.

 #### `-f`, `−−full`